 10. Do NOT Quit

 There will come a time when you will have to face difficulties during your blogging life but all you have to do is stick with your blog.

-Some times you will have massive growth and sometime the traffic can fall drastically.
+Sometimes you will have massive growth and sometimes the traffic can fall drastically.

-If you will stick to your blog and have some basic understanding of whats happening around you their is a chance that your blog will attain a great height.
+If you will stick to your blog and have some basic understanding of whats happening around you, there is a chance that your blog will attain a great height.